walchko/github-blog/source/blog/3d-printing/prusa-mk3s.md

     - Turn off ceiling fans helps too
     - I haven't gone as far as using a printer enclosure, but that might be the next step if I continue to have problems with parts
+        - Nope, above temperature fixes work ... also like to keep door closed during winter :smile: